-What we hoped and what we found: A retrospective analysis of the last decade’s worth of trends
+What we hoped and found: the last decade’s worth of trends

-Deeper Founder Ihsan Özçıtak and Medina Turgul DDB’s Managing Strategy Director Berkant Avcı look back at the last ten years of trends and predictions
+Ihsan Özçıtak and Berkant Avcı examine the last decade of trends and predictions

 Us marketing communications professionals generally use trend analyses to predict the tendencies that will shape consumer behaviour and to determine spot-on communication strategies.
 We wanted to reverse these analyses.
 Using MediaCat Turkey’s archives we went back a decade.
 We examined the trend analyses published in MediaCat’s issues between 2010-2015 and evaluated the predictions retrospectively, dividing them in four categories: the ones we saw and raised, the ones we missed, the ones that have just now found meaning and the ones we couldn’t predict.